 The government can and does, seize private property, but only in rare cases and through a legal process called eminent domain, which is when land or other property is seized “for the greater good.”
 However, the government is required to pay fair market value for whatever they seize.**

 **This is a simplified explanation of eminent domain, which is a highly complex and much-debated topic.
 I’m not a lawyer, but I don’t think eminent domain would be a legal basis for seizing retirement accounts.
 Taxation, however, is a different topic, and the government can easily change tax laws.

 What About the Rumors of a Government Takeover?

 A more recent proposal involves seizing and converting a portion of privately held assets into US Treasury bonds.
-A more extreme proposal is a true government takeover of retirement plans which involves seizing private retirement accounts and converting them to government sponsored annuities that would guarantee and annual income for all Americans.
+A more extreme proposal is a true government takeover of retirement plans which involves seizing private retirement accounts and converting them to government-sponsored annuities that would guarantee an annual income for all Americans.